 1) Provide a quiet, stable learning environment.
 Students who struggle with response inhibition should have the opportunity to work in a quiet setting that allows them to remain focused and undistracted.
 This environment should extend beyond the classroom, to the home setting as well, as much as possible.

 2) Use instructional strategies that avoid distracting surprises.
 These students may find the dynamics of working in groups with peers overstimulating to an extent that makes their ability to focus on content all but impossible.

 3) Teach and model strategies for self-regulation.
 For instance, if the student with ADHD has trouble inhibiting his or her anger when in a frustrating situation, consider teaching them to take three deep breaths, or counting to five, before reacting.
 Avoid heavy handed disciplining strategies like prolonged “time outs” that might help maintain order temporarily but fail in the long run to instill in students their own internal inhibitory skills.

 4) Make sure these students thoroughly understand the directions for any given task before beginning to work.
 Even small “speed bumps” these students encounter because they don’t understand a task can become a major roadblock when they get taken off-task to ask for help (or, as it may be, forget to ask for help).

-5) Continue providing opportunities to interact with ACTIVATE.
-ACTIVATE exercises a child’s inhibitory control by assigning discrete tasks that require them to block out distractors – and then switch their attention to the stimulus that was previously the distractor and block out the stimulus that was previously the main task.
+5) Continue providing opportunities to interact with ACTIVATE brain training resources.
+ACTIVATE cognitive program exercises a child’s inhibitory control by assigning discrete tasks that require them to block out distractors – and then switch their attention to the stimulus that was previously the distractor and block out the stimulus that was previously the main task.
 The challenge starts off subtle and then grows in intensity in response to the student’s performance.

 When it’s a strength: